jeriks31/wizard-online/README.md

 # Wizard Online

-A real-time multiplayer implementation of the Wizard card game.
+A real-time multiplayer implementation of the Wizard card game, hosted on Cloudflare Workers.

+## Demo
+You can try the game at [wizard-online.pages.dev](https://wizard-online.pages.dev/)

 ## Features
 - Real-time multiplayer gameplay